SAP-samples/codejam-cap-llm/exercises/02-deploy-llm-ailaunchpad/README.md

 ![Configurations](assets/2024-07-22_13-15-51.png)

-👉 Enter a configuration name of your choice, select the foundation-models scenrario, version and the executable azure-openai.
+👉 Enter a configuration name of your choice, select the foundation-models scenario, version and the executable **azure-openai**.
 Click next.

 ![Create configuration 1/4](assets/2024-07-16_16-42-19.png)

-👉 Paste the model name gpt-4 into the modelName field and click next.
+👉 Paste the model name gpt-35-turbo into the modelName field and click next.

 ```sh
 gpt-35-turbo